sprasadhpy/myAInotes/Panacea.md

 | -0.58| 0.71 | 0.57 |
 | 0.58 | -0.0 | -0.69|

-## Embedding the Preference Vector

 Suppose we have a preference vector **λ** representing user preferences.
-For simplicity, let’s assume **λ** has two dimensions for "helpfulness" and "conciseness" with values:
+For instance, let’s assume **λ** has two dimensions for "helpfulness" and "conciseness" with values:

 \[
 λ = [0.8, 0.2]